japiirainen/japiirainen.github.io/agda-posts/monoids.lagda.md

 date: "2023-08-05T12:00:00Z"
 ---

 This time I'll ramble about `monoids`!
-The reason I like `monoids` is that they they are relatively simple mathemically, but immensly useful in programming.
+The reason I like `monoids` is that they are relatively simple mathemically, but immensly useful in programming.
 Every programmer has used a number of `monoid` structures thruought their careers either knowingly or not.
 The goal of this post is to show that using ideas from mathematics can be useful and even ***practical***.